Last Updated on January 28, 2019

 - Saliva test: 1 - 5 days

 - Hair test: 90 days

-- Blood pressure and heart beat rapidly increase
+- Blood pressure and heart rate rapidly increase

 - Respiratory action increases

 - More breathing airways

 - Stimulant addiction